 E-Bay Selling Tips Recommend Finding An Untapped Niche, like popular products which aren’t being sold in a particular area, or new products which are about to trend.

+When you’re thinking about what to sell on e-Bay, keep these points in mind:

 E-Bay Shoppers are usually looking for a bargain, so pricing is very, very important.